opensearch-project/opensearch-migrations/deployment/copilot/README.md

 ### Deploying Services to an Environment
 Currently, it seems that Copilot does not support deploying all services at once or creating dependencies between separate services.
 In light of this, services need to be deployed one at a time as show below.

-**Note**: Currently these services require an existing MSK instance and EFS filesystem to be functional, but this is subject to change

 ```
 // Deploy service to a configured environment